 Remove specific categories by clicking the chart legend below the chart.

-Click on the hamburger icon at the upper right corner of the chart to download the resulting query figure as a JPEG image, SVG vector image, or PDF document.
+Click on the burger menu in the upper right corner of the chart to download the resulting query figure as a JPEG image, SVG vector image, or PDF document.
 Text under the chart summarizes the criteria of the query population.

-Access the state map by choosing “Entire U.S.” as your geographic query area and selecting “State” as the display option.
+Access the state tile-map by choosing “Entire U.S.” as your geographic query area, and selecting “State” as the display option.
 Hover your mouse over the chart to see numbers in each state.
 Use the navigation button at the upper left corner or scroll the mouse wheel over the map to zoom in and out.
-Use the hamburger icon at the upper right of the chart to download the map as a JPEG image, SVG vector image, or PDF document.
+You can also click on a state to zoom in and see count in the state's counties.
+Click the “Back to U.S.” button to return to the state tile-map.
+Use the burger icon in the upper right of the chart to download the map as a JPEG image, SVG vector image, or PDF document.

-A county map is available when you select a specific state as the geographic area for your query and display by county.
-The county map in Minnesota is shown below as an example.
-Hover over the map to see the incident ESRD count in each county.
+A county map is available when you select a specific state as the geographic area for your query, and display by county.
+You can also click on a specific state in the state tile-map mentioned above.
+The county map for Minnesota is shown above as an example.
+Hover over the map to see the count in each county.
 Use the navigation button or your mouse to zoom in and out of the county map.
-Download the county map by clicking the hamburger icon located at the upper right corner of the chart.
+Download the county map by clicking the burger icon located in the upper right corner of the chart.